 8. Build a personalised experience

-One of the values in ensuring customer context is at your agents' fingertips is building a better-personalised experience.
+One of the values in ensuring customer context is at your agents’ fingertips is building a better-personalised experience.
 Think for a moment about the following scenario: a customer reaches out earlier in the day via email and then follows up later that day over the phone.
 Will the customer service agent have the proper context so the interaction feels seamless and personal?
-If a customer has to repeat information each time they reach support on a new channel, they won't remember the experience as a positive one.
-Taking it a step further, a company can connect its customer service software with a CRM to provide agents with deeper context, such as a customer's:
+If a customer has to repeat information each time they reach support on a new channel, they won’t remember the experience as a positive one.
+Taking it a step further, a company can connect its customer service software with a CRM to provide agents with deeper context, such as a customer’s.
+Taking it a step further, a company can connect its customer service software with a CRM to provide agents with deeper context, such as a customer’s:

 - Opened marketing emails